 To provide input to the City regarding the development of a Master Street Tree Plan and official tree list, and to offer recommendations with respect to the following: a) programs for planting, maintenance and removal of all street trees; and, b) suitable plans for the planting, care and maintenance of street trees and shrubs, grass plots and other ornamental or beautifying plantings upon the streets and highways.

-Sue Harris, Community Preservation Specialist, serves as the official staff liaison to the Commission and can be reached at 650-259-2440.
+Margaret Hernandez, Code Enforcement Officer, serves as the official staff liaison to the Commission and can be reached at 650-259-2440.

 Community Preservation Commission Flyer